nolan-h-hamilton/Consenrich/docs/source/examples.rst

     :align: left

-Regions showing a structured enrichment pattern (`db2, level=2`) are positioned above the Consenrich signal as BED features in narrowPeak format.
+Structured peak calls are positioned above the Consenrich signal as BED features.

 - Focused view over a **25kb** subregion: